developer-friendly/blog/docs/blog/posts/2025/004-gh-pages-another-repo/README.md

-As such, and just because I've recently gone through this exercise myself, and because [GitHub] does not officially support this feature[^pages-discussion] (yet! :thinking:), I will explain my implementation and provide you with all the goody [OpenTofu] codes to make it happen for yourself. :hugging:
+As such, and just because I've recently gone through this exercise myself, and because [GitHub] does not officially support this feature[^pages-discussion] (yet! :thinking:), I will explain my implementation and provide you with all the goody [OpenTofu] codes. :hugging:

 ## Prerequisites